TomasHubelbauer/puppeteer-img/readme.md

 `chromium-codecs-ffmpeg` and `chromium-codecs-ffmpeg-extra`, but that did not work either.

+I used Playwright and it was able to shoot the MP4 video, no problem.

 This won't work for navigating to a PDF, Chromium doesn't bundle PDF viewing support, it is a native component in Chrome (unlike say Firefox with PDF.js).
 It does of course support rendering to a PDF.